-Minor repairs or maintenance works to the premises do not justify the involvement of the Trustees or GDBE.
-Where extensions or alterations are taking place that would alter the character of the buildings due to scale, modifications or the introduction of different building materials the Trustees and GDBE should be consulted.
-Larger scale projects need to be brought to both group’s attention at an early stage, enabling Governors to consider the Trustees and GDBE’s views for inclusion within the design.
+Minor repairs or maintenance works to the premises do not however justify the involvement of the GDBE or Trustees.
+Where extensions or alterations are taking place that would alter the character of the buildings due to scale, modifications or the introduction of different building materials the GDBE should be consulted.
+Larger scale projects need to be brought to the GDBE’s attention at an early stage, enabling Governors to consider the GDBE’s views for inclusion within the design.
 It is not helpful to delay contact until the design is fully formulated with the expectation that agreement would automatically be given.

 The first point of contact for the GDBE (Gloucester Diocese Board of Education) in these matters is:

 If you have any queries related to buildings, please contact David Williams who will be happy to assist you.